 Investigations are guided by the history and examination, and include the following.

 Fecal occult blood testing, which should be done in all patients and is positive if GI bleeding is present.

 Upper GI endoscopy, which should be performed if there is a history of upper GI bleeding or a positive fecal occult blood test.
 It may identify sources of an upper GI bleed (peptic ulcer disease, gastritis, esophageal varices), hiatus hernia, Meckel diverticulum, or increased gastric pH in achlorhydria.

-In the setting of persistent iron deficiency anemia, after negative endoscopy, testing for Helicobacter pylori may be considered after malignancies, B12 deficiency, and idiopathic thrombocytopenic purpura have been excluded.
+Following negative endoscopy in the setting of persistent iron deficiency anemia, Helicobacter pylori may be considered when malignancies, B12 deficiency, and idiopathic thrombocytopenic purpura have been excluded.

 Immunoglobulin A-tissue transglutaminase (IgA-tTG) test should be performed in all patients and is positive in celiac disease.